-In response, a targeted intervention in our economy was put in place: Tax cuts for small businesses and individuals, making funds available to banks, unfreezing lines of credit, providing incentives for consumers to buy homes, and extending benefits for the unemployed.
+In response, Democrats put in place a targeted intervention to stimulate our economy: Tax cuts for small businesses and individuals, making funds available to banks, unfreezing lines of credit, providing incentives for consumers to buy homes, a fiscal stimulus to temporarily replace the drop in private-sector demand and to begin rebuilding our infrastructure, and extending benefits for the unemployed.

-These policies triggered a V-shaped recovery in which more than half of the damage hs been restored.
-Household Net Worth has rebounded by more than 8.7 Trillion Dollars,
+These Democratic policies triggered a V-shaped recovery which has now exceeded pre-crisis levels.
+Household Net Worth has rebounded by more than 18 Trillion Dollars,

 WORSE THAN THE GREAT DEPRESSION

-The hit that our economy took during this financial crisis was actually worse than in the Great Depression.
-At the start of the Great Depression, Household Net Worth dropped by 12% over a period of four years from 1929-1933.
-In contrast, Household Net Worth dropped by more that 25% in a period of 18 months ending in March 2009.
+The hit that our economy took during this financial crisis was actually worse than in the Great Depression, and the recovery has been much faster.
+At the start of the Great Depression, real per-capita Household Net Worth dropped by 12% over a period of three years from 1929-1932.
+In contrast, Household Net Worth dropped by more that 23% in a period of 18 months ending in March 2009.